What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Key Takeaways

-Before we get started, it’s essential to be prepared with these tools at hand:
+Before we start it’s important to be prepared with these tools:

 - Rubber Gloves